MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 - [System requirements for SQL Server on Linux](sql-server-linux-setup.md#system).

 <!--The following H2 is versioned for 2017 and 2019.
 Much of the content is duplicated, so
-any changes to one section should be considered to be mirrored in the other-->
+any changes to one section should be duplicated in the other-->
 ::: moniker range="= sql-server-linux-2017 || = sql-server-2017 || =sqlallproducts-allversions"

 ## <a id="pullandrun2017"></a> Pull and run the container image